marklogic-community/corb2/README.md

 **<a name="XCC-CONNECTION-RETRY-LIMIT"></a>XCC-CONNECTION-RETRY-LIMIT** | Number attempts to connect to ML before giving up.
 Default is `3`.
 **<a name="XCC-CONNECTION-RETRY-INTERVAL"></a>XCC-CONNECTION-RETRY-INTERVAL** | Time interval, in seconds, between retry attempts.
 Default is `60`.
 **<a name="XCC-CONNECTION-HOST-RETRY-LIMIT"></a>XCC-CONNECTION-HOST-RETRY-LIMIT** | Number of attempts to connect to ML before giving up on a host.
 If not specified, it defaults to **XCC-CONNECTION-RETRY-LIMIT**
+**<a name="XCC-SOCKET-TIMEOUT"></a>XCC-SOCKET-TIMEOUT** | Maximum time, in seconds, that an XCC request may wait for a low-level socket read.
+This is an inactivity timeout, not a limit on total query execution time.
+Default is `-1`, which leaves XCC's default or session setting unchanged; set to `0` to explicitly disable or a positive value to opt in.
 **<a name="XCC-DBNAME"></a>XCC-DBNAME** | (Optional) Name of the content database to execute against **<a name="XCC-GRANT-TYPE"></a>XCC-GRANT-TYPE** | Progress Data Cloud grant type.
 **<a name="XCC-HOSTNAME"></a>XCC-HOSTNAME** | Required if **XCC-CONNECTION-URI** is not specified.
 Multiple host can be specified with comma as a separator.